Bartles & Jaymes: TV commercials

 The product line is remembered for its folksy television commercials, created by Hal Riney, which ran from 1984 to 1991.
-Two older gentlemen characters, Frank Bartles and Ed Jaymes, sat on a front porch and related their new discoveries or projects on which they were working.
+Two older gentleman characters, Frank Bartles and Ed Jaymes, sat on a front porch and related their new discoveries or projects on which they were working.
 The characters were patterned after the winery's founders, Ernest and Julio Gallo.
 Occasionally ads would be a twist on the idea of senior citizens or folksiness, such as having the pair fly an old-fashioned biplane over a beach, then airdrop crates of their product which were received by grateful young party animals.
-Bartles did all the talking, and ended each commercial with the tagline, "... and thank you for your support."
+Bartles did all the talking, and ended each commercial with the tagline "and thank you for your support."

 David Rufkahr played Frank Bartles and Dick Maugg played Ed Jaymes.
-Prior to their work on the ads, neither Rufkahr nor Maugg had been an actor.
+Neither Rufkahr nor Maugg was an actor.
 Rufkahr, a career Air Force veteran and cattle rancher from Redmond, Oregon, won the job in a talent search.
-Dick Maugg was a general contractor from Santa Rosa, California.
+Maugg was a general contractor from Santa Rosa, California.

-David Rufkahr died of a heart attack in April 1996, in Bend, Oregon, at the age of 61.
-Dick Maugg died of cancer in Santa Rosa on July 28, 2015; he was 83.
-His death was reported to news outlets by his family on October 27, 2015.
+Rufkahr died of a heart attack in 1996, in Bend, Oregon, aged 61.
+Maugg died of cancer in Santa Rosa in 2015..

-In popular culture

-Indie folk band The Mountain Goats reference Bartles & Jaymes on the song "You or Your Memory" from their 2005 album The Sunset Tree.

-The Lonely Island references Bartles & Jaymes on the song "3-Way (The Golden Rule)" from their 2013 album The Wack Album.

-Band of Horses reference Bartles & Jaymes on the song "Neighbor" from their 2010 album Infinite Arms.

-Indie singer-songwriter Mark Kozelek references Bartles & Jaymes on the song "My Love for You is Undying" from his 2018 self-titled album.

-In the 2008 film The Hottie and the Nottie, the character June Phigg is shown drinking Bartles & Jaymes wine coolers.

-Rapper Spice 1 references Bartles & Jaymes in the song "187 Proof" from his 1992 self-titled album Spice 1.

-Weird Paul Petroskey references Bartles & Jaymes in the song "Wine Coolers" from his 2006 album Medically Necessary and 2012 album 25 Years of Lo-Fi.

-Joshilyn Jackson’s 2021 psychothriller novel Mother May I references Bartles & Jaymes wine coolers (pg 126), describing them as “sticky-sweet.”

-John C. McGinley's character (Doctor Cox) in Scrubs makes a reference to it in one of his rants towards Zach Braff's character (J.D.).

-Rapper LL Cool J references "sipping on this Bartles & Jaymes premium peach flavored wine cooler" in the track "To da Break of Dawn" from his 1990 album Mama Said Knock You Out.

-Pauly Shore referenced Bartles & Jaymes in the movie Son in Law.

-Wonder Woman 1984 references Bartles & Jaymes, as Kristen Wiig's character is shown drinking one during a lunch scene with Gal Gadot.